 Many 928 owners have reported K&N oiled intake air filters to cause

-Either run our DT/UDT/PDT series diagnostic tool test procedure for MAF testing
+Either run our UDT/PDT series diagnostic tool test procedure for MAF testing

 at idle and increased idle RPM, or use this (IMHO far more accurate